BenjaminMummery/pre-commit-hooks/README.md

 ### Example 2: Usage when defining the commit msg from editor

-If a message is not specified in the command line, the issue ID is instead inserted into the message in the editor:
+If a message is not specified in the command line, the issue ID is instead inserted into the message prior to it opening in the editor.
+You should be greeted with something that looks like:

 ```markdown
 [TEST-01]